godaddy/gasket/packages/gasket-service-worker-plugin/README.md

 ### Example

-The defaults options for this plugin should be sufficient, however, they can be tuned as needed.
+The defaults options for this plugin should be sufficient.
+However, they can be tuned as needed.
 A real-world use case may be for a micro-app served under a sub-path.